Pperezhogin/pyqg_experiments_Ross/README.md

 1. Clone this repository
 1. Run `pip install --editable .`

-More detailed version requirements will hopefully be determined soon.
+More detailed version requirements will be determined soon.

 ## Usage